 The paper petitions process is essentially the same petitions process that has been operating in Queensland for over 140 years.
-It involves a paper petition being circulated in the community for signatures and then lodged by a member.
+It involves a paper petition being circulated in the community for signatures and then lodged by a member or the Clerk.

 Lodging paper petitions